CEO update

 We’ve also spoken to several customers who are looking at doing something a little different.
 3 and 4 show where customers are interested in taking Helix, and what we’re working on supporting next:

-3. As a QA and coaching assessment tool
+3. Use AI skills intelligence as a QA and coaching assessment tool

 Some organisations are using Helix to measure the coaching skills of their actual coaches, as well as engaging in ‘train the trainer’ programmes – in other words, are our trainers compliant with our standards?
 Are they giving learners good quality training experiences?